Ex-officer appeals 20-year sentence for killing Black man

 Savage never asked Norton for clarity.
 In court papers in Slager’s appeal, Norton said he was discussing Slager’s state trial on murder charges which had already taken place and ended in a mistrial.

-Slager said he first heard about the plea deal when Savage visited him in the federal prison in Colorado where he is serving his sentence.
+Slager said he first heard about the prosecution’s plea deal when Savage visited him in the federal prison in Colorado where he is serving his sentence.

+Slager’s state murder charge was dropped as part of the federal plea deal.
+He could have faced life in prison if convicted of that charge.

 Savage has been a lawyer since 1975.
 He is well known in Charleston for taking on some of the area’s toughest cases — a policeman charged in the death of a city jail inmate or a 17-year-old girl facing the death penalty in the slaying of a small-town police chief.